-We are sad to share the news that University of Arizona SLHS Emeritus Professor, Dan Boone, our dear friend and colleague, passed away.
-Dr. Boone had a tremendous impact on so many lives, including fellow researchers and clinicians, students, and clients.
+We are sad to share the news that University of Arizona SLHS Emeritus Professor, Dan Boone, our dear friend and colleague, passed away on Friday, October 26th, 2018.
+Dr. Boone had a tremendous impact on so many lives.
 We will miss him dearly.

 Below is Dr. Boone's obituary, shared by his family:

 Daniel R. Boone, son of Claude B. and Pearl L. Boone, was born in Chicago, IL on October 30, 1927.
 Dr. Boone died suddenly on October 27th, 2018, three days shy of his 91st birthday.
 He is survived by Mary Mosenthal Boone, his loving wife of 63 years and their four children: Penny (Gaston Marchand), James (Mary Anne), Robert (Christine) and Rebecca (Paul Morin).
 Dr. Boone was devoted to his eight grandchildren: Matthew Marchand, Dianna Boone, Elizabeth Boone, Jesse Boone, Cory Boone, Elliott Morin, Max Morin, and Nicholas Morin.
 Boone is also survived by his deceased sister Barbara’s three children: nephews James and David Brueggemann and niece Anne Brueggemann.